WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

-* There is a change in storing metrics, the upgrade can take log time on larger sites.
+* There is a change in storing metrics, the upgrade can take long time on larger sites.

 .. seealso:: :ref:`generic-upgrade-instructions`